15 Epic Things to do in Cape Tribulation for First-Time Visitors

 Anglers will be pleased to know that fishing is permitted in all tidal creeks in Cape Tribulation (except Cooper Creek).
 The Great Barrier Reef Marine Park Authority (GBRMA) provides information on zoning, responsible reef practices, and legal marine requirements for recreational fishing.
 Forgot your gear or want to get out on the water?
-Book a Daintree River Fishing tour or personalised charter including rods, tackle and bait.
+Book a Daintree River Fishing tour or personalized charter including rods, tackle, and bait.

 Tropical fruit orchard tour and tasting

 Choose from two distinct experiences for indulging your senses with exotic fruits.
 Cape Tribe Farm provides fresh fruit tasting and 1.5-hour guided orchard tours.
 You can also spend the night on the farm in one of their bungalows and dine on a delicious tropical breakfast.